-If any person required by this chapter to file reports and pay the taxes, interest, or additional charge levied by this chapter fails to file the report, files an incomplete or incorrect report, or fails to remit the full amount of the tax, interest, or additional charge due for the period covered by the report, the commissioner may make an assessment against the person based upon any information in the commissioner's possession.
+If any person required by this chapter to file reports or pay the taxes, interest, or additional charge levied by this chapter fails to file the report, files an incomplete or incorrect report, or fails to remit the full amount of the tax, interest, or additional charge due for the period covered by the report, the commissioner may make an assessment against the person based upon any information in the commissioner's possession.

 No assessment shall be made against any motor fuel dealer for taxes imposed by this chapter more than four years after the date on which the report on which the assessment was based was due or was filed, whichever is later.
 This section does not bar an assessment against any motor fuel dealer who fails to file a report required by section 5735.06 of the Revised Code, or who files a fraudulent motor fuel tax report.

 A penalty of up to fifteen per cent may be added to the amount of every assessment made under this section.
 The commissioner may adopt rules providing for the imposition and remission of penalties added to assessments made under this section.

 The commissioner shall give the party assessed written notice of the assessment in the manner provided in section 5703.37 of the Revised Code.
 With the notice, the commissioner shall provide instructions on how to petition for reassessment and request a hearing on the petition.